-Although adhesions are not a formal medical diagnosis, we recommend if you have these symptoms you should see a doctor to find out the underlying pathology.
-One of the complicated components about adhesions is the fact that the underlying pathology causing them cannot be identified by any simple form of diagnostic exam.
-In order to identify the underlying pathology behind such adhesions, a biopsy sample must be taken during laparoscopic surgery.
-This specimen must then be sent to a pathology lab, where a pathologist will observe the sample under a microscope and provide a report with an official diagnosis.
+The underlying pathology cannot be identified with any simple form of a diagnostic exam.
+In order to do so, a surgeon must take a biopsy sample during laparoscopic surgery.
+He or she then sends this specimen to a pathology lab, where a pathologist will observe it under a microscope and provide a report with an official diagnosis.

-While adhesions must be diagnosed and treated medically, treatment can vary depending on the severity and location of the adhesion formation, as well as the bigger issue that the adhesion is causing.
-However, because many adhesions do not cause any symptoms at all, surgery does not become necessary unless an emergency becomes evident.
-In fact, adhesions often improve without surgery, and even in instances where mild pain arrives, a physician will more commonly treat the symptoms then go to such extensive measures as surgery.
+Because many adhesions do not cause any symptoms at all, surgery does not become necessary unless in case of an emergency.
+In fact, they often improve without surgery.
+Even in instances of mild pain, a physician will more commonly treat the symptoms than go to such extensive measures as surgery.

-While a diet certainly cannot rid a patient of their pelvic and abdominal adhesions, it can help play a role in symptom relief.
-Because abdominal adhesions can implant on the bowels, they can often mask themselves as other disorders, causing symptoms similar to those of irritable bowel syndrome (IBS).
-This can include nausea, constipation, small bowel production, and bowel obstruction.
-For these reasons, it can be helpful to adopt lifestyle and diet changes that can help relieve such symptoms.
-To see more information on this, go to our Bowel Surgery page and look at the low FODMAP diet listed under the treatment section.
+Diet certainly cannot rid a patient of their pelvic and abdominal adhesions.
+However, it can help play a role in symptom relief.
+Because abdominal adhesions can implant on the bowels, they often mask themselves as other disorders like irritable bowel syndrome (IBS).
+These can include nausea, constipation, small bowel production, and bowel obstruction.
+So, it can be helpful to adopt lifestyle and dietary changes, such as the FODMAP diet that can help relieve such symptoms.

-The two most common forms of surgically treating pelvic and abdominal adhesions are laparoscopy and laparotomy, which differ primarily in terms of invasiveness.
+The two most common forms of surgically treating pelvic and abdominal adhesions are laparoscopy and laparotomy.
+These differ primarily in terms of invasiveness.

-Laparotomy: This is an open surgical technique in which a large incision is made from the navel (belly button) down the abdomen, giving a surgeon full access and viewing of the abdominal and pelvic organs.
-This is a much more invasive technique and thus presents more risk for a difficult recovery.
-For this reason, in most cases of adhesions, laparoscopy is the preferred form of surgery, but can only be performed in the hands of an experienced and skilled surgeon.
-It is important to remember that surgery in itself can cause adhesions and there are few proven methods to prevent them.
+A laparotomy is an open surgical technique where the surgeon makes a large incision from the navel (belly button) down to the abdomen.
+This gives them full access and visualization of the abdominal and pelvic organs.
+Laparotomy is a much more invasive technique and thus presents more risk of a difficult recovery.
+Therefore, in most cases, laparoscopy is the preferred form of surgery.
+However, only an experienced and skilled surgeon can perform this.
+It is important to remember that surgery in itself can cause adhesions.
+However, there are few proven methods to prevent this.

-We at SEC are committed to performing laparoscopic surgery.
+At Seckin Endometriosis Center, we are committed to performing laparoscopic surgery.
 We believe that a patient’s best chance of a healthy recovery and symptom relief is through minimally invasive surgery.
-For these reasons, we perform excision surgery to remove all suspected adhesions as an initial step in surgery.
+Thus, we perform excision surgery to remove all suspected adhesions as an initial step in surgery.
 Additionally, we are able to better view and thus remove endometriosis adhesions through our patented ABC technique.
-Our method differs from traditional adhesiolysis in that we firmly believe that both endometriosis adhesions and their surrounding scar tissue must be meticulously surgically removed through excision.
-This ensures that adhesions are fully removed individually, including the tissue underlying beneath the surface.
-After decades of training and experience and with the utilization of a team surgical approach, we at SEC are able to provide a highly thorough and productive surgery, which includes repairing, reconstructing, and restoring the organs that were operated on in a procedure such as deep-excision of adhesions, including the bowels and bladder.
+Our method differs from traditional adhesiolysis.
+We firmly believe that both endometriosis adhesions and their surrounding scar tissue must be meticulously removed through excision.
+This ensures that adhesions are fully removed individually, including the underlying tissue beneath the surface.
+After decades of training and experience and with a team approach, we are able to provide a highly thorough and productive surgery, which includes repairing, reconstructing, and restoring the organs that were operated on.